mrp4sten/Bash/2_Intermediate/IntermediateBashScripting.md

 sudo systemctl start sshd.service sudo systemctl status sshd.service

-# Generating ssh key
+# Generating ssh key in your user or root user
 ssh-keygen
 ls ~/.ssh/

-# and we have two files, private key and the public key
+# Copy and renaming public key
+# To use public key to connection
+cp id_rsa.pub authorized_keys

+# other way using [ssh-copy-id]
+ssh-copy-id -i id_rsa USER@locahost

+# Try to connect by ssh in or own computer
+# and validate the connections
+ssh USER@localhost
+lsof -i:22

+# other way if you already [ssh-copy-id]
+ssh -i id_rsa USER@localhost

 exit
 ssh bandit14@bandit.labs.overthewire.org -p 2220